 A friend of mine gave me one of these similar looking trivets a couple years ago.
 It had fixed legs welded on.
 The first thing different I wanted, was adjustable legs.

 I like this open center layout of the horseshoes the best.
 There are numerous patterns that could be made.
+Some even more artistic arrangements.
 But think your design through.
-While you might come up with a more appealing artsy look it may not be multi-functional.
+While you might come up with a more appealing artsy look, it may not be multi-functional or a versatile.
 (As in not allowing the lid handle to drop through)

 Nuts were welded to the underside that allows the legs (bolts) to screw in.
 This serves several purposes.
 First it allows the legs to be removed for easier transport and flatter storage.
 Secondly you can carry bolts of various lengths allowing you to adjust the trivet height.
 Third, the head of the bolts acts like a foot to make the trivet much more stable especially when used on soft ground.